SteeltoeOSS/Documentation/api/v4/management/threaddump.md

 | `Path` | The relative path at which the endpoint is exposed. | same as `ID` |
 | `RequiredPermissions` | Permissions required to access the endpoint, when running on Cloud Foundry. | `Restricted` |
 | `AllowedVerbs` | An array of HTTP verbs the endpoint is exposed at. | `GET` |

+> [!TIP]
+> In version 4, the configuration key prefix for this endpoint changed from `Management:Endpoints:Dump:` to `Management:Endpoints:ThreadDump:`

 ## Enable HTTP Access